alexeysp11/workflow-auth/docs/description.md

 ## Step-by-step description of how the client application and service work

-### Registration
+### Sign up

-1. The user opens the application and selects "Register".
+1. The user opens the application and selects "Sign up".
 2. The user enters login, email, phone number and password (password is entered twice).
      - The form validates the entered values.
      - If **validation is failed**, then an error message is displayed (we remain on the form and give the user the opportunity to enter the data again).
      - If **validation is passed**, then a **request to check the existence of the user** is sent to the authentication service in the database (login, email, phone).
          - Since users are not stored on the authentication service, the request must be forwarded to the backend service, which stores user information.
      - If **login does not exist** in the database, then a **request to add a user** to the database is sent to the authentication service, the service returns information on the created user (user creation flag, verification code, date/time of verification code creation).
-     - If **login exists**, the message “Sorry, a user with this name already exists.
-Please try again” will be displayed.
+     - If **login exists**, the message "Sorry, a user with this name already exists.
+Please try again" will be displayed.
-     - All changes at this stage are entered into the “Registration” table.
+     - All changes at this stage are entered into the "Sign up" table.
 <!--
-     - **Optional** (executed only if necessary at the business logic level of the client application): If **email** and/or **phone exists**, then the message “User with this email and/or phone number” is displayed already exists.
+     - **Optional** (executed only if necessary at the business logic level of the client application): If **email** and/or **phone exists**, then the message "User with this email and/or phone number" is displayed already exists.
 For data security reasons, deactivate the previous account or try to remember the password for the previous account" and select "Remember password"/"Deactivate old account"/"Cancel".
-         - If the user clicks “Remember password”, he is redirected to the application login form.
+         - If the user clicks "Remember password", he is redirected to the application login form.
-         - If the user clicks “Deactivate old entry”, then the user enters an email or phone number on the new form, clicks “Get deactivation code”, a request is sent to the authentication service, the service makes an entry in the “Deactivation” table and in response sends the deactivation code, the user confirms or does not confirm (see point 4).
+         - If the user clicks "Deactivate old entry", then the user enters an email or phone number on the new form, clicks "Get deactivation code", a request is sent to the authentication service, the service makes an entry in the "Deactivation" table and in response sends the deactivation code, the user confirms or does not confirm (see point 4).
 If confirmed, the client application sends a deactivation request, and then all active entries in the user and token tables are marked as outdated and overwritten.
-     - On the authentication service side, there is a job that marks entries in the “Registration” table.
+     - On the authentication service side, there is a job that marks entries in the "Sign up" table.
 -->
 3. When adding a user, a verification code is sent to the specified email/phone number.
 4. The user enters the verification code.